agmenzies/Coeus-Radar01/README.md

 $ sudo docker run --rm -p 8080:80 -e SERVER_NAMES="localhost 127.0.0.1" agmenzies/coeus-radar01
 ```

-## Docker Image - Custom for Coeus
+## Docker Image - Thougtworks (Starting Point)
 We have released BYOR as a docker image for our users.
-The image is available in our [DockerHub Repo](https://hub.docker.com/r/agmenzies/coeus-radar01).
+The image is available in our [DockerHub Repo](https://hub.docker.com/r/wwwthoughtworks/build-your-own-radar/).
 To pull and run the image, run the following commands.
 ```
-$ docker pull agmenzies/coeus-radar01
+$ docker pull wwwthoughtworks/build-your-own-radar
-$ docker run --rm -p 8080:80 -e SERVER_NAMES="localhost 127.0.0.1" agmenzies/coeus-radar01
+$ docker run --rm -p 8080:80 -e SERVER_NAMES="localhost 127.0.0.1" wwwthoughtworks/build-your-own-radar
 $ open http://localhost:8080
 ```